 Table 6 shows the results of the reliability analyses for the 38 participants who contributed data to all three testing sessions.
-As with Study 1, cross-session correlations in performance were significant for all tasks.
-The strengths of the correlations was generally greater than in Study 1, probably because the average session scores for Study 2 are calculated from more datapoints than in Study 1.
-Both tasks also showed evidence of improvements in performance across the sessions (table 6).
-Pairwise Wilcoxon Signed Ranks tests (one-tailed) showed that these improvements were significant between session 1 and 2 (Z = 1.86, p < .05) and 2 and 3 (Z = 2.26, p < .05) for the Shopping List task.
-For the Squares task, there were also significant improvements between session 1 and 2 (Z = 3.06, p < .01), but the change between session 2 and 3 did not reach significance (Z = 1.31, p = .096), suggesting a plateauing of practice effects.
+As with study 1, cross-session correlations in performance were significant for all tasks.
+The strengths of the correlations were generally greater than in study 1, probably because the average session scores for study 2 are calculated from more data points than in study 1.
+Both tasks also showed evidence of improvements in performance across the sessions (Table 6).
+Pairwise Wilcoxon signed rank tests (one-tailed) showed that these improvements were significant between sessions 1 and 2 (Z=1.86, p<0.05) and 2 and 3 (Z=2.26, p<0.05) for the Shopping List task.
+For the Squares task, there were also significant improvements between sessions 1 and 2 (Z=3.06, p<0.01), but the change between sessions 2 and 3 did not reach significance (Z=1.31, p=0.096), suggesting a plateauing of practice effects.